 If all your shooting is fast filling your computer’s storage – or you need to keep your digital portfolio portable – then it's time to invest in one of the best portable SSDs.
 A conventional portable hard disk drive still offers the most bytes for your buck, but for top transfer speeds, a solid state drive (SSD) is a must.
 The best portable SSDs are also a fraction of the size and weight of a conventional portable hard drive, and though an SSD's speed and portability still commands a premium over a hard drive, pricing is now much more accessible for storage space up to 1 terabyte.

-Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a Windows 10 PC packing a fast internal m.2 SSD and USB 3.1 Gen 2 connectivity to ensure no testing bottlenecks.
+Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a Windows 10 PC packing a fast internal m.2 SSD (opens in new tab) and Thunderbolt 3 connectivity to ensure no testing bottlenecks.

 The best portable SSDs in 2022(opens in new tab)

 SanDisk quotes a peak read speed of 1050MB/s for the Extreme Portable SSD.
 We were able to verify this claim with the CrystalDiskMark storage benchmark app, though achieving such speed in real-world file transfers is unlikely.
 Despite testing with a blazing fast laptop, we could ‘only’ manage a peak 780MB/s when reading a large video file (a best-case scenario) and 564MB/s when writing it to the drive.
 Still, that’s hugely fast, and image transfer speeds of 693/496MB/s read/write are equally incredible.
 It should also be noted that a portable SSD will rarely - if ever - perform as fast in actual file transfers as in a software benchmark.

 Capacities come in 250GB, 500GB, 1TB and 2TB, but it's the 500GB option that makes most sense unless you definitely need more space, as prices pretty much double in line with capacity.